devopsbyrushi/GoogleCloudProject/01/01-CompanyProject-Requirements.md

 A few decisions were locked in up front and shape everything else:

-- **Cloud first, GCP now:** the platform launches on Google Cloud Platform, with room to extend to AWS in a later phase.
+- **Cloud first, GCP now:** the platform launches on Google Cloud Platform
 - **Everything as code:** infrastructure is never clicked together by hand — it is described in Terraform and version-controlled.
 - **Clean separation of concerns:** application code and infrastructure/config